-Thanks so much for joining me today!
-I’m so glad we could chat about the new Single, Forest Spirits, and congratulations on teaming up with Neu Gravity For this one.
+I’m so glad we could chat about the new Single, Forest Spirits.
+Congratulations on teaming up with Neu Gravity for this one.
 That must be incredibly exciting!
-Either way, let’s get down to picking that brain because I have some shit I am mega curious about - -
+Either way, let’s get down to picking that brain because I have some shit I am mega curious about – –

 What’s funny is among the synth-head, or electronic community, synthesizers are rarely the first instrument someone took on.
 What was your ‘Native’ instrument?
 I find it really shapes how folks, later in life, approach electronic music.
 Thus, so many styles have been developed which titling them Electronic is really the only thing to appropriately call them.
 Would you agree, not agree and why?

 Well, first, thank you so much for having me, Chuck.
-Before I got into electronic music, I tried out different instruments - violin, guitar, and the piano - but I didn’t end up sticking with one right away.
-I discovered electronic music production when I was 10 years old, and I jumped into that before I became serious about any instrument.
+Before I got into electronic music, I tried out different instruments.
+There was violin, guitar, and the piano – but I didn’t end up sticking with one right away.
+I discovered electronic music production when I was 10 years old.
+I jumped into that before I became serious about any instrument.
 However, if I had a native instrument, it would be the piano.
-I’ve only been taking piano practice seriously since last July, but I had learned some basics of it when I was younger that I think carried over into my music production process.
+I’ve only been taking piano practice seriously since last July.
+But I had learned some basics of it when I was younger.
+These basics, I think, carried over into my music production process.

-I agree that one’s “native” instrument affects how one enters into electronic music - whether consciously or subconsciously.
-While I wasn’t a consistent pianist when I started producing, I feel like learning the basics of it could have made the “theory” part of music easier for me to understand early on, and inform my creative decisions - and also probably inform my love for emotional chord progressions, haha.
+I agree that one’s “native” instrument affects how one enters into electronic music – whether consciously or subconsciously.
+When I started producing I wasn’t a consistent pianist.
+I feel like learning the basics of it could have made the “theory” part of music easier for me to understand early.
+It could have more greatly informed my creative decisions.
+And probably would’ve informed my love for emotional chord progressions, haha.
 (Hey!
-I'm guilty too, nice!)
+I’m guilty too, nice!)

-For those who do use a Stage Name, I also like to joke that I am going to put their given name in this interview - So, what was that given name again?
+Who do use a Stage Name, Lithos, I also like to joke that I am going to put their given name in the interview.
+So, what was that given name again?
 And how’d you land up in Reno?
 From there, emigrated?
 Asking for a friend.